Updated Feb 10, 2025

 At $225/month (billed monthly) is Xano’s Scale Version.
 This plan lets you create up to 20 schemas for your database, run unlimited background tests, and make processing more efficient by distributing tasks equally to your resources.
 You’ll also get enhanced security features like HIPAA compliance.

 If you’re looking for more power and storage space, look no further than Xano’s Enterprise Version.
-You’ll be able to deploy your project onto your own cloud, have unlimited storage space, robust security features, and more.
+You can deploy your project onto your own cloud, have unlimited storage space, robust security features, and more.
 You’ll have to contact Xano directly for pricing.

 Agency Plans